smontoyah/criogenia_GICM/README.md

-For more information about this project, visit the Wiki!
+For more information about this project, visit the [WIKI](https://github.com/smontoyah/criogenia_GICM/wiki)!